The intrinsic Toeplitz structure and its applications in algebraic Riccati equations: Displacement rank and Toeplitz matrix

 \section{Displacement rank and Toeplitz matrix}

-In order to continue our discussion, we first give a few but urgent tips to the displacement rank and Toeplitz matrices, and interested readers are referred to the review paper~\cite{kailathS1995displacement} and the references therein.
+In order to prove \cref{lm:form-of-inverse:dare}, we first give a few results to the displacement rank and Toeplitz matrices, and interested readers are referred to the review paper~\cite{kailathS1995displacement} and the references therein.

 For any matrix $R\in \mathbb{R}^{pn\times pn}$, its \emph{$(\pm)$-displacement rank} $\alpha_{\pm}(R,p)$ with respect to block size $p\times p$, is defined by

 where $Z_{n,p}= _{pn\times pn}$, and $\rank_p(\cdot)$ is considered as the rank of the linear transformation on the module $\mathbb{R}^{np\times p}$ over the ring $\mathbb{R}^{p\times p}$.
 For the case $p=1$, $\rank_p(\cdot)=\rank(\cdot)$, the ordinary rank of matrices in $\mathbb{R}^{n\times n}$.